Samsung/Tizen.TV.UIControls/docs/docfx/index.md

 # Tizen TV UIControls

 The Tizen TV UIControls is a set of helpful extensions to the Xamarin Forms framework for the Samsung TV device.
-The binaries are available via NuGet (package name TVUIControls()) with the source available here.
+The binaries are available via NuGet (package name is Tizen.TV.UIControls.Forms) with the source available here.

 ## Controls